Swiss Skydiver: Background

-Swiss Skydiver is a chestnut filly with a white star bred in Kentucky by WinStar Farm.
+Swiss Skydiver is a chestnut mare with a white star bred in Kentucky by WinStar Farm.
 In 2018 she was consigned to the Keeneland Association September Yearling Sale and was bought for $35,000 by trainer Kenneth McPeek.
-She races in the red and blue colors of her owner Peter Callahan.
-He named the horse after his granddaughter Callie Rasnake who sent him a video message of her parachuting over the Swiss Alps in November 2018.
+She raced in the red and blue colors of her owner Peter Callahan, who named the horse after his granddaughter Callie Rasnake who sent him a video message of her parachuting over the Swiss Alps in November 2018.

 She is from the first crop foals sired by Daredevil, who recorded his biggest win in the 2014 Champagne Stakes.
 Daredevil began his stud career in Kentucky but was sold and exported to Turkey in 2019.
 Swiss Skydiver's dam Expo Gold showed modest ability on the track, winning two minor races from five starts.
 She is a female-line descendant of the broodmare Cloud High, making her a distant relative of the Belmont Stakes winner Da' Tara.